roryyu/plantuml-code-generator/README.md

 Provides a command line utility to generate code in various languages given a plantuml class diagram.

+add extra functions: puml to json & json to puml

 ## Command line options

 ```shell